 - In 2015 the ILA initiates a number of events, dedicated to support the development of longevity technologies, and takes part in public discussion of the WHO Global Strategy and Action Plan on Aging.

 - In 2017, ILA is one of the leading organizations in the global campaign to include healthy aging and longevity into the 13th WHO work program for 2019-2023.
 The campaign was successful and the issue of healthy aging was for the first time included in the WHO work program thanks to longevity activism.

 - In 2018, the ILA makes yet another impact on global health policy.
 Largely thanks to the efforts of ILA experts and advocates, aging is included as a modifier into the WHO’s International Classification of Diseases ICD-11 system, which may encourage investment and focus for addressing aging-related ill health.

 - ILA also advances policies in support of healthy longevity at the national level.
-Thus, in 2019, an ILA federated member – the Israeli Longevity Alliance – was instrumental for introducing the topic of “Research, Development and Education for the Promotion of Healthy Longevity and Prevention of Aging-related Diseases” into the Israel National Masterplan on Aging.
+Thus, in 2019, an ILA federated member – the Vetek Association – The Movement for Longevity and Quality of Life – was instrumental for introducing the topic of “Research, Development and Education for the Promotion of Healthy Longevity and Prevention of Aging-related Diseases” into the Israel National Masterplan on Aging.